Back to Schlage Guides

 Quick Solutions

-Exclude then include
+Exclude the lock first, then include it fresh

 Still having issues?
 This is usually the deeper cause below.